 - Formal insolvency options – such as Voluntary Administration, Deeds of Company Arrangement or Liquidation.

 As an alternative, we also explore what the future would look like if the business owners simply did nothing and “put their heads in the sand”.

 Decisions on the next steps can take days, weeks or in some cases many months for business owners to deliberate.
 Knowing this we also cover off on areas of risk such as director duties, insolvent trading and director’s personal exposure for liabilities such as tax debts.
 This is to ensure the directors can (where possible) mitigate these risk areas.

 When should a client seek guidance from an insolvency practitioner?

 The textbook answer: “the sooner the better”.
 The options available will narrow as the financial position deteriorates.

-More commonly than not, a catalyst to speak to Worrells seems to stem from a critical event that has occurred in a business—whether that is a statutory demand being issued against the company or a systemic shortage of cash flow that forces a business owner’s hand.
+More commonly than not, a catalyst to speak to Worrells seems to stem from a milestone event that has occurred in a business—whether that is a statutory demand being issued against the company or a systemic shortage of cash flow that forces a business owner’s hand.
 Where possible, we encourage contact as soon as business forecasts show significant headwinds that may be difficult to overcome.
 The longer it is left the more likely the options to salvage a business will be limited.

 Where to from here?